- Location: Ratnakar River at Khanakul-Krishnanagar, district Hooghly, West Bengal, India.

 The chief legend of Aanandmayee relates to the creation of the Shakti Peethas.
-Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Sati, the daughter of Prajapati Daksha, was married to the god Shiva despite his wishes.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the yajna site, where Daksha ignored Sati as well as Shiva.

 Devotees visit this temple to seek fulfillment of the following:-

 - Gain Knowledge